 Uninterrupted Speaking Time: Explicitly request the space to present your viewpoint without interruptions.
 This promotes mutual understanding and respect in the conversation.

 Coaching and Training: Consider seeking guidance to strengthen your communication skills.
-With the right support, you can learn to communicate more assertively and handle verbal abuse more effectively.
+With the right support, you can learn to communicate more assertively and handle verbal violence more effectively.

 Comments